AndersDeath/diary2/000-current.md

 # 05 December - Monday - Gündoğan - 67 day of immigration

 Today I wasn't be able to do a lot of things. the whole day was dedicated to call and meetings.
 It wasn't so good, but I had no choice.
 Today's noght is last here. tommorow we are going to flight to Istanbul.
 I learned some management, english and Ukranian today.
 Please don't ask me why I learned the last one.
 It's just beacuse I had a good mood.
+Also I brought a Ksushas jaket to a tailor.
+He fixed is and now it's well.